AlexandraVillepique/InsightProject/README.md

 Unfortunately, now I had to change direction in the analysis.
 Census data, encompassing all variables I deem useful, does not have enough resolution to answer truly which exact location would be suitable for which type of the business.
 Thus, I decided to continue my research using only Yelp data.
 This means that the whole approach to the problem is slightly changed.

 **Clustering algorithm** - My explanation of why DBSCAN is more suitable for use in a geographical application.
+View it here: http://nbviewer.ipython.org/github/AlexandraVillepique/InsightProject/blob/master/Clustering%20Algorithms%20.ipynb

 **Phoenix_AZ** - Clustering applied on Phoenix.
+View it here: http://nbviewer.ipython.org/github/AlexandraVillepique/InsightProject/blob/master/Phoenix_AZ.ipynb

 **New Variable - Location Quotient** - I had to develop a new variable to deal with varying volume of visitors to different areas of the city.

 **Analysis** -detailed analysis with the result and  map plots.
+View it here: http://nbviewer.ipython.org/github/AlexandraVillepique/InsightProject/blob/master/Analysis.ipynb